 Conclusions: The epigenetic consequences of foreign DNA integration can be considered a general effect also in human cells.
 We do not understand the role of transgenome size, CG content or copy number.
 The mechanism(s) underlying the observed epigenetic alterations are still unknown.
 Extent and location of alterations in genome activities and CpG methylation might depend on the site(s) of foreign DNA insertion.
 Genome manipulations in general – work with transgenomic or knocked cells and organisms – have assumed a major role in molecular biology and medicine.
 The consequences of cellular genome manipulations for epigenetic stability have so far received unwarrantedly limited attention.
 Before drawing far-reaching conclusions from work with cells or organisms with manipulated genomes, critical considerations for and careful analyses of their epigenomic stability could prove prudent.

-Methods: DNA methylation profiles in the HERV (K, W, E) and LINE-1.2 sequences were determined by bisulfite genomic sequencing.
+Methods: DNA methylation profiles in parts of the HERV (K, W, E) as well as LINE-1.2 sequences were determined by bisulfite genomic sequencing.
 The transcription of these genome segments was assessed by quantitative real-time PCR.

-Results: In HERV-K, HERV-W and LINE-1.2 the levels of DNA methylation ranged between 75 and 98%, while in HERV-E they were around 60%.
+Results: In HERV-K, HERV-W and LINE-1.2 sequences the levels of DNA methylation ranged between 75 and 98%, while in HERV-E they were around 60%.
 Nevertheless, the HERV and LINE-1.2 sequences were actively transcribed.
-No differences were found in comparisons of HERV and LINE1.2 CpG methylation and transcription patterns between non-transgenomic and plasmid-transgenomic HCT116 cells.
+No differences were found in comparisons of HERV and LINE-1.2 CpG methylation and transcription patterns between non-transgenomic and the same plasmid-transgenomic HCT116 cell clones which showed altered transcription and CpG methylation profiles in other regions of their genomes (see previous section).

-Conclusions: The insertion of a 5.6 kbp plasmid into the HCT116 genome had no effect on the HERV and LINE-1.2 methylation and transcription profiles, although other parts of the HCT116 genome had shown marked changes (Weber et al. 2015).
-These repetitive sequences are transcribed, probably because the large number of HERV and LINE-1.2 elements harbor copies with non- or hypo-methylated long terminal repeat sequences.
+Conclusions: The insertion of a 5.6 kbp plasmid into the HCT116 genome had no effect on the HERV and LINE-1.2 methylation and transcription profiles, although other parts of the HCT116 genome had shown marked changes (Weber et al., 2015).
+Nevertheless, some of these heavily methylated repetitive sequences proved actively transcribed, probably because the large number of HERV and LINE-1.2 elements harbor copies with non- or hypo-methylated long terminal repeat sequences.
 These ancient genome constituents are possibly less sensitive to epigenetic alterations in the wake of foreign DNA insertions, since due to their long-term presence in the human genome, they might already have attained a “final” epigenetic mode.